West Chester Certified Arborist: The Right Way to Plant Trees

-Planting a tree on your property is one of the best things you can do to help improve your home’s resale value and curb appeal, while helping to improve the environment.
+Planting a tree on your property is one of the best things you can do to improve your home’s resale value and curb appeal while enhancing the environment.
 However, the process involves more than dropping the new plant into a hole to ensure a healthy, thriving tree that lasts for generations.
-The best time to plant a tree is early spring, so Stein Tree Service’s certified arborist in West Chester explains the right way to plant your new tree.
+The best time to plant a tree is early spring, so Stein Tree Service’s certified arborist in West Chester, PA explains the right way to plant your new tree.

 The key to the long-term health of your new tree is proper planting and care.
 Before you even dig a hole, you need to make sure the area is suitable for the tree you are considering.
 Make sure to consider the height and diameter of the mature tree’s canopy and root system.
 The taller your tree will be when fully mature, the farther away you should plant from your house.

-Next, you need to ensure that the type of soil and PH levels are compatible with the type of tree.
-You may need to adjust the soil accordingly by adding nutrients.
-A certified arborist in West Chester can test your soil and advise you if you need to make adjustments.
+Next, you need to ensure that the type of soil and pH levels on your property are compatible with the type of tree.
+You may need to correct the soil accordingly by adding nutrients.
+A certified arborist can test your soil and advise you if you need to make adjustments.

 Whether you are planting the tree personally or hiring a trained professional, you should clearly mark any underground utilities, to avoid hitting the lines with your shovel and to keep the roots from interfering.
 Call 811 a few days before your planned dig to have someone come out and mark the locations in your area.

 Improperly planting your trees can cause several problems.
-One common problem is a root-bound tree.
+One common issue is a root-bound tree.
 To prevent this problem: